A fast algorithm for computing Bell polynomials based on index break-downs using prime factorization: Algorithms for computing Bell polynomials

+as $n\to \infty$.
+This exponential growth rate accounts for the number of sums only, let alone the multiplications involved in computing each monomial in (\ref{3}).
+As a more efficient alternative to (\ref{3}), a partial exponential Bell polynomial $B_{n,k}(x)$ is conventionally calculated using the recurrence relation (\ref{3.1}).
+This is also how the custom method implemented in MATLAB~\cite{matlab} works.
+The aim of this section is to provide new algorithms which are more efficient than (\ref{3.1}) at computing $B_{n,k}(x)$.
+All this algorithms take the general sequence $x=\lbrace x_1,x_2,\cdots,x_n\rbrace$ as the input.

-The algorithms for computing partial Bell polynomials are discussed in this section.
-A partial exponential Bell polynomial $B_{n,k}(x)$ is conventionally calculated using the recurrence relation (\ref{3.1}).
-However, it is worthwhile noting that calculating ordinary Bell polynomials first and then performing a conversion step using relation (\ref{9)}) is much more efficient.
-Because Despite (\ref{14)}), relation (\ref{3.1}) includes $n-k+1$ multiplications by binomial coefficients.
+First, it is worthwhile noting that calculating ordinary Bell polynomials first and then performing a conversion step using relation (\ref{9)}) is much more efficient than a direct use of (\ref{3.1}).
+Because despite (\ref{14)}), relation (\ref{3.1}) includes $n-k+1$ multiplications by binomial coefficients.
 In addition, a direct usage of (\ref{3.1}) requires computing the binomial coefficients, which with respect to the first index $n$, adds a cost of order $O(n^2)$ at minimum.
 However conducting an indirect calculation using ordinary Bell polynomials requires only $O(n)$ for conversion purposes.
-This explains why this note is based on the following algorithm:
+This explains why we base our main results in this note on the the following algorithm: \paragraph{Algorithm 1}